wjgra/jpeg-encoder/readme.md

 ### Extension

-The Encoder class has been designed to allow for easy extension/modification, using dependency injection to reduce ccoupling between the individual components of the encoder.
-In particular, the Encoder class contains member unique_ptrs to each of the colour mapped, discrete cosine transformer, quantiser and entropy encoder.
-In this way, custom objects may be created either by passing unique_ptrs directly to the Encoder constructor, or by inheritance.
+The `Encoder` class has been designed to allow for easy extension, using dependency injection to reduce coupling between the individual components of the encoder.
+In particular, the `Encoder` class contains member `unique_ptr`s to each of the colour mapper, discrete cosine transformer, quantiser and entropy encoder.
+In this way, custom `Encoder` objects may be created either by passing unique_ptrs directly to the constructor, or by inheritance.

 Example extension to use RGB-to-RGB mapping prior to DCT application (not supported for saving in standard JPEG file interchange format) instead of RGB-to-YCbCr mapping: